lev777/TRC-Approved/README.md

 List of TRC avoid plants

-List of TRC approved people
+List of TRC avoid people